PubuduJ/simple-orm-framework/README.md

 6. call the `InitializeDB.initialize()` method in the source code by passing the correct arguments.
 7. `InitializeDB.initialize()` method requires host, port, database name, username, password and package list to scan as String arguments.

-## An example of how the framework is used
+## Sample usage of the framework

 The scanning packages in the example are dto and entity, and tables are automatically built for the User and Student classes inside those packages.

 <img src="asset/sample-demo.png" alt="text-editor" width="900px"/>

+## Credits
+This project was carried out under the guidance of the [IJSE](https://www.ijse.lk/) Direct Entry Program 9.

 ## Version
 v1.0.0